 Will I Be Able To Handle The Work?

 The first, and, what might seem like an obvious consideration, is whether the student can handle the course work in an AP class.
 If a student is working hard and feeling stressed with schoolwork or routinely staying up to the wee hours of the morning to complete homework then adding to the workload might not be a good idea.
-However, if the student is up too late because due to texting friends, posting to Instagram or playing video games earlier in the evening then an A.P. course might be possible if the student re-prioritized study time.
+However, if the student is up too late due to texting friends, posting to Instagram or playing video games earlier in the evening then an A.P. course might be possible if the student re-prioritized study time.

 What If I Get A Lower Grade?

 For selective colleges that expect students to have AP courses to be seriously considered for admission, a student is absolutely better off taking the more rigorous course and earning a B. Where possible, it is a good idea for students to try at least one AP course before the end of high school.
 Likewise, if a student is in college preparation courses, they could try one advanced college prep or honors course.
 The idea is to challenge oneself a little more.